tomhendra/courses/README.md

     Excellent foundational course with Andrew Mead.
 This made JavaScript start to 'click' for me.

 3.  **[Udemy: JavaScript Algorithms and Data Structures Masterclass](3-algorithms-and-data-structures)**\
-    To understand what makes software performant, and gain some computer science knowledge, I took 2 months getting stuck into Algorithms and Data Structures with Colt Steele.
+    To gain some computer science knowledge and be concious of software performance early on, I took 2 months getting stuck into Algorithms and Data Structures with Colt Steele.

 4.  **[Udemy: Advanced CSS & Sass](4-advanced-css-and-sass)**\
     This course goes in-depth and teaches some interesting CSS tricks & techniques.

 5.  **[Udemy: The Complete Junior to Senior Web Developer Roadmap](5-complete-junior-to-senior-web-developer)**\
-    To gain a high level view of product development as a whole, and an understanding of how the pieces of a modern application's tech stack fit together.
+    To gain a high level view of product development as a whole, and an understanding of how the different pieces of a modern production application fit together.

 6.  **[Udemy: Advanced JavaScript Concepts](6-advanced-javascript-concepts)**\
     Deeper into JavaScript.
 Andrei Neagoie is an excellent teacher with a successful background.
 His teaching style has a way of making topics stick.

 7.  **[Udemy: The Complete React Web Developer Course (with Redux)](7-complete-react-web-developer)**\
-    Only after having a core understanding of JavaScript, did I start to explore what I always had in mind, React.
+    Only after having a core understanding of JavaScript did I start to explore React.
 This course is taught using class based components with hooks as an additional extra.

 8.  **[Frontend Masters: Introduction to Gatsby](8-gatsby-intro)**\
      Gatsby intro with Jason Lengstorf (of Gatsby at the time of recording).
 I used this is as a starting point to develop my portfolio website & blog.